js-csp/js-csp/doc/basic.md

 ### `offer(ch, value)` ###

 Put a value in a channel iff it's possible to do so immediately.
 Returns `true` if channel received the value, `false` otherwise.
-Unlike `put`, `offer` cannot distinguish between closed channels from ready channels.
+Unlike `put`, `offer` cannot distinguish closed from ready channels.
 ```javascript
 var ch = csp.chan(1);
 csp.offer(ch, 42); // true